 - Offers complete control over how much inventory to list.

-- You can share inventory across marketplaces, when necessary.
+- You can share inventory across marketplaces when necessary.

 - You have creative control to develop listings with better optimized content to tell your brand story.

-- Face potential inventory risks.
+- You may face inventory risks.

 - Your brand can be subject to account suspension.

 Selling on Amazon in a 3P relationship is an increasingly popular option for brands, and it’s easy to see why.
-Even though becoming a 3P seller may seem like more work upfront, it ultimately gives you more flexibility and control, a stronger brand presence, and better data access.
+Even though becoming a 3P seller may seem like more work up front, it ultimately gives you more flexibility and control, a stronger brand presence, and better data access.